pnp/PnP-Transformation/JDP Remediation - CSOM/Readme.md

 [](\images/ListTemplateCleanUp.PNG)

-This operation is helpful in trying to remediate the Missing List Templates in Gallery report of the Pre-Migration Scan.
+This operation is helpful in trying to remediate the All List Templates in Gallery report of the Pre-Migration or Discovery Scan.
 It attempts to remove all specified list templates from the target SharePoint environment.

 **Input**